maveric-coder/tech-paper/README.md

 The decorator is a design pattern that enables us to add behaviours to an individual object dynamically without affecting the behaviour of other objects of the same class.
 It adheres to the Single Responsibility Principle as it allows functionality to be divided between classes with distinct demands.
 They are more efficient than subclassing as new behaviours can be added to an object without instantiating a completely new object.

 Extending a class is the first thing that comes to mind when we need to alter an object’s behaviour.
 However, inheritance has several serious limitations.
 Inheritance is static.
 We can't alter the behaviour of an existing object at runtime.
 We will have to replace the whole object with another object of a different subclass.
 In many programming languages, inheritance doesn't allow to inherit behaviours of multiple classes simultaneously.
-One of the most convenient ways to tackle these limitations is by using Aggregation/Composition rather than using inheritance.
 With this approach, it becomes very easy to substitute the linked "helper" object with another which ultimately enables us to change the behaviour of the container at runtime.